Content marketing failure is common. And heartbreaking.

 - What forms of content are the most popular?
 Are the most popular posts numbered lists?
 Conventional blog posts?
 Videos?
 How-To Articles?
 Photos?
 Graphs?
 Memes?
-I like to go through this excellent list from the BlueGlass blog and identify what types of content are the most popular across several competitors.

 - What tone is the most popular?
 Authoritative or conversational?
 Do people share long, detailed resources, or short, breezy posts?

 - What content topics are the most popular?
 Are there any topics that are consistent winners across different sites?

 - What sort of headlines are the most successful posts?
 Are they more in the classical, direct response style (aka “1 Weird Tip to…”), or more thoughtful and metaphorical?

 - What kind of emotional and persuasive triggers are used within the content?
 How do they create believability – through data, social proof, or citing others?